+Did you craft in your youth?
+Are you a senior who likes arts and crafts?
 Seniors have more free time to spend on leisure activities, both to rediscover skills or find new hobbies.
-There are so many options it's hard to find a starting place.
-Arts and crafts that fit your ability level and interests are the most enjoyable.
+With so many options it's hard to find a starting place, but arts and crafts for seniors that fit your ability level and interests are the most enjoyable.

 Painting projects completed on canvas, paper or fabric allow you to explore more colors and textures than drawings.
 If your freestyle skills aren't great, or you've got shaky hands, consider a fabric painting project as mistakes are less noticeable on wearable art.
 Three fun fabric paint projects helps you create modern patterns on everyday linens.
 The Chevron Stamped Scarf project uses cut makeup sponges to create the angular shapes featured in this popular striped pattern.
 You can also try your hand at an ombre painted dish towel or a stenciled onesies.